 TILT has a strong focus on cooperation, not only inside the Institute, but also with external parties.
 We actively pursue cooperation by, amongst others, approaching individuals who TILT considers being experts in the field of law and technology and who will deliver a valuable contribution to TILT’s research.
 With bringing these scholars to Tilburg for a longer period, TILT wishes to generate and receive synergies which lead to new insights and excellent scholarship.
 Our doors are also always open for short visits (hours, days)

-Visiting scholars must be visiting from and affiliated with an outside institution or organization.
-They must have a doctoral degree or must be recognized as experts in their field.
-Visiting scholars can come from within or outside European Union countries.
+Visiting scholars need to be affiliated with an institution or organization other than Tilburg University.
+Furthermore, priority is given to those with a doctoral degree and being recognized as experts in their field.
+We welcome scholars visiting us from countries within or outside the European Union.

 The following persons visited our department:

 |Heike Felzmann||The National University of Galway, Galway, Ireland|

 |Dan Svantesson||Bond University, Gold Coast, Queensland, Australia|